Darxo/Hardened/README.md

 ### Reach Rework

+- You have Reach Advantage during any melee attack if your Reach is greater than the Reach of the entity you are attacking
-- Reach Advantage always grants 13% increased Melee Skill
+- Reach Advantage always grants 13% increased Melee Skill (it is unaffected by the difference in Reach) **Removed from Reforged:**
-- Reach Disadvantage has no effect
+- penalty for Reach Disadvantage
-- Overcoming reach temporarily is removed
-- Shields do not have any effect on Reach
+- overcoming Reach Temporarily
+- Reach Ignore Stat on Shields

 ## Additions